mediainbox/recasepunc/README.md

 Notes
 -----
+The training TIME was arround 72hs with 6x 3060 cards (120 Tflops)

 This work was not published, but a similar model is described in "FullStop: Multilingual Deep Models for Punctuation Prediction", Frank et al, 2021.